Dragon's Dogma 2

 (Note: Stylized as Dragon's Dogma II) is a 2024 action role-playing game developed and published by Capcom.
 The sequel to Dragon's Dogma (2012), the game is set in a fantasy-themed world parallel to the first game.
 Players control a customizable character through the game's open world while hunting a dragon that chose them as the "Arisen" amid a geopolitical conflict by completing quests and gaining new equipment on the way with the aid of allies known as "Pawns".

 Dragon's Dogma 2 was released for PlayStation 5, Windows, and Xbox Series X/S on March 22, 2024.
+A version with additional content, Dragon's Dogma 2: Dark Arisen, will be released on October 9, 2026 on PlayStation 5, Windows, Xbox Series X/S, and Nintendo Switch 2.
 The game received generally positive reviews from critics and sold 4 million units by November 2025.